Have you eaten food that brought up happy memories or even tried to alter your bad mood with something sweet and comforting?

 There will be some trial & error as you figure out which new actions work for you and which ones just don't cut it.
 If one action wasn't enough to curb the craving or habit, try another one on your list the next time or do 2 or 3 of them.
 With practice, you'll implement new habits over time.

 Doing an elimination diet doesn't have to feel scary as you remove some of your favorite foods.
-You can gain control of your emotions and cravings by creating better habits that will positively impact your health and well-being.
+You can gain control of your emotions and cravings by creating better habits that will positively impact your thyroid health and well-being.

 Find inspiration for a healthy way to support your thyroid